CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/http/execute-soap-request/execute-soap-request-block-1.md

 ## Description

-Executes a SOAP rest request and returns a response.
+Executes a SOAP request and returns a response.

 ## Examples